I don’t divide architecture, landscape and gardening; to me they are one.

 Mies Van der Rohe’s Farnsworth House built in 1951, located in Plano, Illinois

-Landscape Design has the opportunity to address both the strictly “Landscape” aspects of topography, vegetation, and the micro environment and the more expansive macro aspects of the site like culture, politics, and environmentalism.
-The landscape often is the physical mediator between the building and the larger physical world, but also has the opportunity to metaphorically mediate between “nature and culture”.
+Landscape Design has the opportunity to address both the strictly “Landscape” aspects of topography, vegetation, and the micro-environment and the more expansive macro aspects of site like culture, politics, and environmentalism.
+The landscape often is the physical mediator between the building and the larger physical world, but also has the opportunity to mediate between “nature and culture”.
 As James Corner of Field Operations states, “as the great mediator between nature and culture, landscape architecture has a profound role to play in the reconstitution of meaning and value in our relations with the earth.” mills studio takes a very expansive view toward what constitutes “our relations with the earth,” from the physical to the spiritual connections.

 One’s view of our ideal “relations with the earth” helps determine one’s approach to landscape design and the interaction between Architecture and Landscape.
 Significant Architecture expresses a clear viewpoint of man’s ideal relation to the earth.
 Frank Lloyd Wright’s Fallingwater and Mies Van der Rohe’s Farnsworth House are useful examples of how serious architects use building and landscape interaction to express very different viewpoints of man’s ideal relation to the earth.
 These two houses express two poles of how building and landscape interact: melding and opposing.
-Fallingwater and Farnsworth House model both visually and experientially Wright’s idea of architecture and landscape melding and Mies’ idea of architecture and landscape opposing.
+Fallingwater and the Farnsworth House model both visually and experientially Wright’s idea of architecture and landscape melding and Mies’ idea of architecture and landscape opposing.
 What makes these two examples so powerful is that the physical melding and opposing is a manifestation of each architect’s worldview and thus man’s place in the order of things.

 Much thinking about the relationship between humans and nature and how that manifests itself in Architecture and Landscape is related to two consistent images of paradise: Eden and Jerusalem.
 At one pole, paradise is a garden for a completely free individual living in nature, and at the other pole paradise is a city where man is a conforming member of a community.
 In simple terms, Architecture is about the city, Landscape about the garden, and their interaction the resolution of these two poles.
 Architecture and Landscape can reconcile man’s simultaneous need for both liberty and rootedness and in so doing create necessary experiences of both exhilaration and endurance.